kangasta/jenkins-examples/docker-on-wsl/README.md

-# Docker on WSL
+# Docker on Windows Subsystem for Linux (WSL)

+If you do not already have WSL installed, see [Install Linux on Windows with WSL](https://docs.microsoft.com/en-us/windows/wsl/install) for instructions.

-This document describes how to configure WSL 2, install recent version of Ubuntu, and install Docker as well as Docker compose.
+This document describes how to configure WSL 2, install recent version of Ubuntu (20.04 LTS), and install Docker as well as Docker compose.

 ## Configure WSL settings